kpcyrd/backseat-signed/README.md

 Indeed, you can use `backseat-signed` to verify `xz-5.6.1.tar.gz` <sup><sup>(`sha256:2398f4a8e53345325f44bdd9f0cc7401bd9025d736c6d43b372f4dea77bf75b8`)</sup></sup> has been in both Debian and Arch Linux.

-But this is specifically why the xz thing is such a big deal.
+But this is specifically why the xz thing was such a big deal.

 Both have used something that wasn't a VCS snapshot and instead used an archive with source code pre-processed by autotools (and some manual changes), which is arguably an intermediate build artifact.